 What happens if entities don’t comply?

-For more detail on exactly what the Act means for overseas entities, contact our team who can help with verifications of your beneficial owners.
+For more detail on exactly what the Act means for your law firm, contact our team who can help with providing the technology to complete fast verifications of your clients.

 Our UK-based team of highly experienced professionals have an intimate knowledge of the UK’s regulatory environment and AML compliance culture, including the HM Land Registry, SRA, and PSC Register and the UK’s regulatory environment and AML compliance culture, including the HM Land Registry, SRA, and PSC Register.